fairscript/interact/Readme.md

 # λSQL

-A (relatively) type-safe object-relational mapper for TypeScript with SQLite support and a fluent API
+A (relatively) type-safe object-relational mapper for Node.js+TypeScript with a fluent API.
+Supports SQLite and PostgreSQL.

 ## Features
 - [Selecting tables](doc/Selection.md)